Anveks/Angular-Theory-and-Practice/README.md

     import { HttpClientModule } from '@angular/common/http';

-Then in services we create a DI (and use some object assignment) so that we can access the HttpClientModule:
+Then in services we create a DI <sub>(and use some object assignment)</sub> so that we can access the HttpClientModule:

      public constructor(private http: HttpClient){}

 How to get the response's value?
 By using Observables.
 In simple terms, an Observable is a stream of data that can be observed by other parts of the code, and can emit values over time.
 It can be used to represent asynchronous operations such as network requests, user input, and other events.
-Observables are built-in in Angular as a part of RxJS (Reactive Extensions for JavaScript) Library.
-They are similar to Promises in a way that both of them handle asynchronous code, yet their main difference is that Promises can only bring one single value (there is always one Resolve), while Observables can emit multiple values over time.
+Observables are built-in in Angular as a part of RxJS <sub>(Reactive Extensions for JavaScript)</sub> Library.
+They are similar to Promises in a way that both of them handle asynchronous code, yet their main difference is that Promises can only bring one single value <sub>(there is always one Resolve)</sub>, while Observables can emit multiple values over time.

       const observale = this.http.get<ProductModel[]>(appConfig.productsURL);

-Then we transfrom the Observable to Promise so we can use await/async properly (note: await-async can be applied only on Primises):
+Then we transfrom the Observable to Promise so we can use await/async properly <sub>(note: await-async can be applied only on Primises)</sub>:

       observable.toPromise();